VictoriaMetrics/VictoriaMetrics/app/vmagent/README.md

     	Optional TLS server name to use for connections to -remoteWrite.url.
 By default the server name from -remoteWrite.url is used.
 If multiple args are set, then they are applied independently for the corresponding -remoteWrite.url
     	Supports array of values separated by comma or specified via multiple flags.
   -remoteWrite.tmpDataPath string
-    	Path to directory where temporary data for remote write component is stored (default "vmagent-remotewrite-data") -remoteWrite.url array
+    	Path to directory where temporary data for remote write component is stored.
+See also -remoteWrite.maxDiskUsagePerURL (default "vmagent-remotewrite-data")
+  -remoteWrite.url array
     	Remote storage URL to write data to.
 It must support Prometheus remote_write API.
 It is recommended using VictoriaMetrics as remote storage.
 Example url: http://<victoriametrics-host>:8428/api/v1/write .
 Pass multiple -remoteWrite.url flags in order to write data concurrently to multiple remote storage systems
     	Supports array of values separated by comma or specified via multiple flags.